aig-hagen/aig-causal-knowledge-base-editor/docs/README.md

 The first step is to put our knowledge in a so-called *causal model*.
 Such a model consists of:

-* background atoms
+* background atoms (also called exogenous variables)
-* explainable atoms
+* explainable atoms (also called endogenous variables)
 * causal dependencies between atoms

 ### Atoms